 The minor consists of 24 credits, including the following required elements:

-Students may shape the minor to enhance their major program and can do so in consultation with the director or other members of the faculty.
+Students may shape the minor to enhance their major program and can do so in consultation with their advisor in the major.
 To ensure a properly interdisciplinary focus in the major, students should select electives in at least two departments or programs.